Software to Download

 Probabilistic Seismic Hazard Calculation Software

-Authors: Art Frankel and Chuck Mueller Usage: Programs used to construct the 1996 National Seismic Hazard Maps Platform: Unix, Fortran source codes, some C subroutines Interface: command line Download: See online documentation
+Authors: Mark Peterson and others Usage: Programs used to construct the National Seismic Hazard Maps Platform: Unix, Fortran source codes, some C subroutines Interface: command line Download: See online documentation

 SATSI (Spatial And Temporal Stress Inversion) is a modified version of Michael's (JGR 1984, 1987) code that inverts focal mechanism data for a spatially and/or temporally varying stress field.
 The inversion finds the least complex stress field model that is consistent with the data.
 It uses an adaptive smoothing method that discriminates between variations that are or aren't strongly required by the data and retains only variations that are well-resolved.
 The technique is described and validated in Hardebeck and Michael (JGR 111, B11310, doi:10.1029/2005JB004144, 2006.)
 The tar file contains C codes implementing the inversion method for 2D and 4D stress fields (1D and 3D fields can be treated as simplified cases), and example input data and Perl scripts.

 Authors: Kuo-Wan Lin and David Wald Usage: Automated ShakeMap delivery to users, facilitating use of ShakeMap products and post-download post-commands (script startup) Platform: Unix, Windows Interface: Scripts / text configuration files Output: ShakeMap products and post-commands (Google Earth, Browser, etc.) Examples: Available at website Manual: Included in download file Download: See online documentation